oscdoctest/Qi-Docs/docs/Qi_Stream_Behavior_API.rst

 **.NET Library**

-``Task<QiStreamBehavior> CreateBehaviorAsync(QiStreamBehavior qiBehavior);``
-  A Found error response is returned when a behavior with a matching identifier already exists.
 ``Task<QiStreamBehavior> GetOrCreateBehaviorAsync(QiStreamBehavior qiBehavior);``

-  If a behavior with a matching identifier already exists, the client redirects a GET to the Location header.
+  If a behavior with a matching identifier already exists and it matches the behavior in the request body, the client redirects a GET to the Location header.
+If the existing behavior does not match the behavior in the request body, a Conflict error response is returned and the client library method throws an exception.

 The following sample shows how to create a stream behavior with a Mode of StepwiseContinuousLeading, no extrapolation and an override of a Property.